-- 15. (1) A licensee may apply to the Authority for an exemption order, for the exemption of an agreement or a conduct of the licensee falling within the acts of unfair competition in these Regulations. - (2) An application for an exemption order shall be in writing, in a form approved by the Authority and shall be accompanied by the prescribed fee. - (3) The Authority shall upon receiving an application for an exemption order, publicise the receipt of the application in such manner as the Authority considers fit. - (4) Where the Authority receives an application for an exemption order, it may invite public comments to discuss the application or hold a public hearing on the matter. - (5) Where the Authority decides to invite public comments or to hold a public hearing, it shall give the applicant and any other person whom the Authority considers interested, a reasonable opportunity to attend and take part in the public inquiry. - (6) The Authority may grant an exemption order in relation to particular conduct of a licensee where the Authority is satisfied that - (a) the conduct will result, or is likely to result in a benefit to the public; - (b) the resultant public benefit outweighs, or will outweigh the detriment to the public constituted by any lessening of competition that will result, or is likely to result from engaging in the conduct; or - (c) the conduct is not anti-competitive or a breach of the rules of fair competition. - (7) In determining whether to grant an exemption order under subregulation (1), the Authority may have regard to- - (a) the extent to which the conduct relates to the supply of goods or services on favourable terms and conditions to - - (i) a financially disadvantaged individual; - (ii) an individual who is disadvantaged on health grounds; - (iii) a non-profit community organisation or a non-profit charitable organisation; - (iv) an educational institution; or - (v) a health facility; - (b) the extent to which the conduct relates to the supply of goods or services for - (i) community, charitable or educational purposes; or - (ii) the promotion of health or safety, on favourable terms and conditions; - (iii) the need to satisfy any applicable universal service obligation;
+- 15. (1) A licensee may apply to the Authority for an exemption order, for the exemption of an agreement or a conduct of the licensee falling within the acts of unfair competition contemplated in these Regulations. - (2) An application for an exemption order must be in writing, in a form approved by the Authority and must be accompanied by the prescribed fee. - (3) The Authority must upon receiving an application for an exemption order, publicise the receipt of the application in such manner as the Authority considers fit. - (4) Where the Authority receives an application for an exemption order, it may invite public comments to discuss the application or hold a public hearing on the matter. - (5) Where the Authority decides to invite public comments or to hold a public hearing, it shall give the applicant and any other person whom the Authority considers interested, a reasonable opportunity to attend and take part in the public inquiry. - (6) The Authority may grant an exemption order in relation to particular conduct of a licensee where the Authority is satisfied that - - (a) the conduct will result, or is likely to result in a benefit to the public;